GLOBAL MARKETS-S&P 500 hits record high on global risk appetite

 * Dollar hits 10-day high vs safe-haven yen

-* U.S. Treasury yields edge higher, 30-year yield off record low (Adds oil settlement prices, investor comment, updates prices)
+* U.S. Treasury yields edge higher, 30-year yield off record low (Updates to close of European markets)

 By Sam Forgione